spectre10/fs-cli/README.md

 `$ go install github.com/spectre10/fileshare-cli@vX.X.X`

+***

-Alternatively, you can download from GitHub Releases.
+Alternatively, you can also download from GitHub Releases.

 # Usage